j-ching/Big-Data-Books/Document_druid/README.md

 Druid is an open-source analytics data store designed for business intelligence ([OLAP](http://en.wikipedia.org/wiki/Online_analytical_processing)) queries on event data.
 Druid provides low latency (real-time) data ingestion, flexible data exploration, and fast data aggregation.
 Existing Druid deployments have scaled to trillions of events and petabytes of data.
 Druid is most commonly used to power user-facing analytic applications.

+## Key Features

+**Sub-second OLAP Queries** Druid’s column orientation and inverted indexes enable complex multi-dimensional filtering and scanning exactly what is needed for a query.
+Aggregate and filter on data in milliseconds.

+**Real-time Streaming Ingestion** Typical analytics databases ingest data via batches.
+Ingesting an event at a time is often accompanied with transactional locks and other overhead that slows down the ingestion rate.
+Druid employs lock-free ingestion of append-heavy data sets to allow for simultaneous ingestion and querying of 10,000+ events per second per node.
+Simply put, the latency between when an event happens and when it is visible is limited only by how quickly the event can be delivered to Druid.

+**Power Analytic Applications** Druid has numerous features built in for multi-tenancy.
+Power user-facing analytic applications designed to be used by thousands of concurrent users.

+**Cost Effective** Druid is extremely cost effective at scale and has numerous features built in for cost reduction.
+Trade off cost and performance with simple configuration knobs.

+**Highly Available** Druid is used to back SaaS implementations that need to be up all the time.
+Druid supports rolling updates so your data is still available and queryable during software updates.
+Scale up or down without data loss.

+**Scalable** Existing Druid deployments handle trillions of events, petabytes of data, and thousands of queries every second.